dssg/dssg-manual/manual.md

 * 1pm : DSSG-wide lunch
 * Afternoon: work

-# Code of Conduct

-Our Code of Conduct applies to all participants in all of our events open to external partners and the public, as well as to the fellowship itself.
-We hope that most things in it should go without saying, but we wanted to make them explicit.
-Everyone at DSSG should feel welcome, and we want to foster a safe, productive environment for fellows, staff, and visitors.

-Our Anti-Harassement Policy (below) always applies.
-If you are being harassed, notice that someone else is being harassed, or have any other concerns, please contact a member of staff.

-**If the matter is especially urgent, please call/contact one of your fellow advocates:**
-Benedict Kuester or Jane Zanzig via private Slack message Rob Mitchum via private Slack message or by call/text at (773) 484-9890

-## Anti-Harassment Policy

-Data Science for Social Good is dedicated to providing a harassment-free experience in all event venues, including talks, parties, online media, for everyone regardless of gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, age or religion.
-We do not tolerate harassment of participants in any form.

-Harassment includes offensive verbal comments related to gender, sexual orientation, disability, gender identity, age, race, religion, the use or display of sexual images in public spaces, deliberate intimidation, stalking, following, harassing photography or recording, sustained disruption of talks or other events, inappropriate physical contact, and unwelcome sexual attention.
-Participants asked to stop any harassing behavior are expected to comply immediately.

-Participants violating these rules may be sanctioned or expelled from the fellowship or fellowship events at the discretion of the organizers.
-If any fellow or fellowship event participant engages in harassing behavior, the organizers may take any lawful action we deem appropriate, including but not limited to warning the offender or asking the offender to leave the fellowship or event.

-If you feel you have been unfairly accused of violating this code of conduct, you should contact the fellowship staff team with a concise description of your grievance; any grievances filed will be considered by DSSG staff.

 ## Credits
 This manual was collaboratively created by many of us at the Center for Data Science and Public Policy at the University of Chicago with lots of help from various online sources listed below.
 Contributors include Bridgit Donnelly, Matt Gee, Rayid Ghani, Lauren Haynes, Jen Helsby, Lindsay Knight, Benedict Kuester, Joe Walsh, and Jane Zanzig.